Center Lock Installation Instructions

 Spin wheels by hand to make sure there is no rubbing against brake calipers and wheel spins straight.
 Also, rock wheel assembly to verify that the nut has seated completely in the wheel.
 Assembly should be very solid, with no rocking movement noticeable.

-Lower the car and tighten the nuts until there is no movement with 150 + pounds (entire body weight) at the end of the 25” breaker bar.
+Lower the car and tighten the nuts until there is no movement with 150 pounds (entire body weight) at the end of the 25” breaker bar.
 If torque wrench is available, torque to 300 ft-lbs.
+Do not over tighten!!!

 Run-in and retighten